Future Continuous

 Ask a Question 🙋♂️

-Teacher, what is the difference between "I will be working at 8" and "I am working at 8"?
+Teacher, what is the difference between "I will work tomorrow" and "I will be working tomorrow"?